 Our first aid policy requirements will be achieved by:

 The responsible manager will ensure that appropriate numbers of appointed persons, school first aid trained staff, emergency first aiders, qualified first aiders and paediatric first aid trained staff are nominated, as identified by completion of the First Aid Needs Assessment, and that they are adequately trained to meet their statutory duties.

 At South Wonston Primary School there are 3 appointed persons who are as follows:

 Where the first aid needs assessment identifies that qualified first aid staff are not necessary due to the nature/level of risk, the minimum legal requirement is to appoint a person (the Appointed Persons) to be on site at all times during the working day.
 Appointed persons are in place to take charge of first aid arrangements including looking after equipment and calling emergency services.

 Note: Appointed Persons are not First Aiders and should not provide first aid for which they have not been trained.
 However it is good practice to provide appointed persons with some level of first aid training.
 Such training does not require HSE approval.

 School First Aid Trained Staff

-At South Wonston Primary School there are eleven school first aid trained staff, they are as follows:
+At South Wonston Primary School there are thirteen school first aid trained staff, they are as follows:

 This optional, bespoke training for school staff is available to assist the school in meeting its own duty of care towards its pupils.
 It is not a substitute for HSE-approved first aid training which qualifies staff to provide first aid to other adults.
 This training should be provided only where: